XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

         $ /opt/ripple/bin/validator-keys create_token --keyfile /path/to/your/validator-keys.json

-    If you had previously configured your validator without using the `validator-keys` tool, you will need to also delete the `[validation_seed]` from your `rippled.cfg` file.
+    If you had previously configured your validator without using the `validator-keys` tool, you must also delete the `[validation_seed]` from your `rippled.cfg` file.
 This changes your validator public key.

 4. Start `rippled`: